 25.13.2 World Sailing shall appoint the Technical Delegate for Regional Games as soon as possible after the event’s dates and venue have been announced.
 The Organizing Authority shall prepare the notice of race, the sailing instructions and other race documents in close cooperation with the Technical Delegate and shall send them to World Sailing for approval.
 The notice of race shall be sent not less than eight months before the start of the games, the sailing instructions not less than one month.
 World Sailing shall publish the notice of race on its website or by such other means as it thinks fit and once published the provisions in the notice of race relating to the classes to race and the format of the races shall not be altered except with the consent in writing of World Sailing.

-25.13.3 Unless otherwise approved by the Board after consultation with the Events Committee and Regional Games Sub-committee, where sailing is included in the regional games, the competition format, scoring, and race management procedures shall follow to the extent possible World Sailing policies and the competition format, scoring and race management procedures for the Olympic Sailing Competition.
+25.13.3 Unless otherwise approved by the Board after consultation with the Events Committee and Regional Games Committee, where sailing is included in the regional games, the competition format, scoring, and race management procedures shall follow to the extent possible World Sailing policies and the competition format, scoring and race management procedures for the Olympic Sailing Competition.

 25.13.4 The equipment for all regional games shall be chosen from the following classes